xtanai/edgetrack/README.md

 **USB-based** camera solutions allow longer cables, but USB is **interrupt-driven and host-dependent**, which typically results in **higher latency, more jitter, and less deterministic timing**—especially problematic for synchronized multi-camera systems.

-**Ethernet/LAN-based** cameras improve distance and scalability, but typical implementations still depend on **OS-level interrupts, buffering, and packet scheduling**, which are not optimized for **hard real-time capture** and precise multi-camera synchronization.
+**Ethernet/LAN-based** cameras improve distance and deployment flexibility, but many implementations still rely on **OS-level interrupts, buffering, and packet scheduling**, which are not inherently optimized for **hard real-time capture** or frame-accurate multi-camera synchronization.
+In practice, achieving truly deterministic behavior often requires a **real-time–tuned OS/network stack** and careful system-level optimization.

+In addition, purpose-built **GigE / 2.5GigE machine-vision cameras** remain relatively expensive—often **€500+ per unit**—which makes large multi-camera arrays **cost-heavy** and limits scalability from a hardware-budget perspective.

 At the high end, **CoaXPress** can deliver outstanding performance with direct, low-latency data paths into CPU/GPU.
 However, it comes with **very expensive hardware**, requires dedicated **frame grabbers**, and scales poorly in practice.
-Beyond the capture hardware itself, processing **5–6+ cameras** can place a substantial load on a single host CPU—often pushing systems toward high-end workstations (e.g., Threadripper-class machines) and significant engineering effort to optimize the pipeline.
+Beyond the capture hardware itself, processing **4+ cameras** can place a substantial load on a single host CPU—often pushing systems toward high-end workstations (e.g., Threadripper-class machines) and significant engineering effort to optimize the pipeline.

 ### Solution